spinen/blog-posts/continuous_integration.md

 	b.
 Create a zip file artifact of the code with all dependencies.
 	c.
 Deploy the code to our QandA environment

 The QandA site is a publicly accessible site deployed to a production-like environment.
-This allows the customer to mess around with the new widget and find all the bugs that we haven't already found.
+This allows the customer to mess around with the new widget and any bugs that we haven't already found.
 At this point any work done on the `release/X.Y.ZZ` branch should be bug fixes to make the promised widget work.
 If the customer comes up with new ideas, for a new feature, those changes should not be added to the current release.

 #### Merging into Master